sicklincoln/SCMIR/README.txt

 1.0

-SCMIR: SuperCollider Music Information Retrieval Library for audio content analysis; version 1.0
+SCMIR: SuperCollider Music Information Retrieval Library for audio content analysis: version 1.0

 new additions and changes:
 Miscellaneous bug fixes and rationalisations, some convenience methods added